Grooming is a crucial part of your guinea’s care, and isn’t something you can overlook or skimp on.

 If you notice a lot of loose fur, you can wet your hand slightly with water to remove it.
 A soft brush can also be used to groom guinea pigs with short hair.

-Grooming guinea pigs with long hair requires a bit more work and time.
+Grooming guinea pigs with long coats or hair requires a bit more work and time.
 I recommend using a bristle brush first to remove loose hair and tangles, followed by a comb for any persistent knots.

 Dealing with Knots